 To toast pecans, spread in single layer on metal baking sheet.
 Bake in 350 degree oven 3 to 5 minutes, or until lightly browned, stirring occasionally.
 Watch carefully to prevent burning.
 Set aside to cool.

 This recipe courtesy of and used with permission from The Healthy Beef Cookbook published by John Wiley & Sons, Inc. To get your copy of The Healthy Beef Cookbook click here.

 And here’s the bonus for making a main dish salad like this for dinner: According to a study called BOLD (Beef in an Optimal Lean Diet), it proves that nutrient-rich lean beef, in addition to being satisfying and great-tasting, can be part of a solution to building a heart-healthy diet.

 Protein is great for things like providing energy, boosting immunity and brain power, enhancing weight lost via satiety and maintaining lean muscle mass among other things.
 For more information on the BOLD study, click on this link.

-Disclosure: I am participating in a four week campaign with the Texas Beef Council and am being compensated.
+Disclosure: I originally participated in a campaign the Texas Beef Council and have been compensated.
 All opinions are my own.
 Recipes are courtesy the Texas Beef Council.